hunter-teacher-cert/unit_plan-power-on-grade-2-5/lessons.md

 6. What is an algorithm?

-Turn and Talk: Joy Buolamwini what was the issue that this person discovered in her research?
+Turn and Talk: What was the issue that Joy Buolamwini discovered in her research?
 What did she have to do in order for her computer to recognize her?
 Highlight the stats in the text Discussion: Impressions Thoughts and Questions The percentage of the Black and Latinx workforce in comparison to the Black and Latinx population in California:
  7% workforce vs 39% (Latinx) + 6% (Black) population